AndersDeath/diary2/000-current.md

 # 25 November - Friday - Gündoğan - 57 day of immigration

 Today I finished with integration on DR SMiLE side.
 It's great.
 I feel relief.
 Also I improved the bot for enlish learning.
 Several workds about my personal life.
 I am tiered of this place. definetly it's a village.
 I need more activities.
+It's pretty calm place and thats great, but boring.